creativeprojects/resticprofile/docs/content/schedules/launchd.md

 A user agent is generated when you set `schedule-permission` to `user` or `user_logged_on`.
 It consists of a `plist` file in `~/Library/LaunchAgents`.

-If you include specific files in your backup, like contacts or calendar, you need to grant more permissions to resticprofile and restic (a popup window will ask for permission).
+If you include specific files in your backup (like contacts or calendar) or if you're connecting to an external restic repository, you may need to grant more permissions to resticprofile and restic (a popup window will ask for permission).

 You can wait for the profile to start or start it manually.
 To start a backup profile called `remote` manually, use: